certifaction/cli/docs/guides/getting-started-api.md

 ---
-title: Getting Started with the Local API
+title: Getting Started with Certifaction Local API
+description: How to use Certifaction Client to digitally sign highly confidential documents
 ---

 # Getting Started with the Local API